- location Hebrew College

 1860 Washington Street

 Have you thought about becoming a rabbi, rav-hazzan, or cantor?
-Join us online for Ta Sh’ma (Come & Hear) to experience the vibrant pluralistic communities of Hebrew College’s pioneering rabbinical, cantorial and rav-hazzan programs.
+Join us for Ta Sh’ma (Come & Hear) to experience the vibrant pluralistic communities of Hebrew College’s pioneering rabbinical, cantorial and rav-hazzan programs.
 We hope you’ll take this opportunity to learn, pray and grow with our students and faculty.
-You may also choose to attend in person.

-- Learn with Hebrew College faculty, including Hebrew College President Rabbi Sharon Cohen Anisfeld, Rabbi Dan Judson, Cantor Lynn Torgove, and other members of our faculty.
+- Learn with Hebrew College faculty, including Hebrew College President Rabbi Sharon Cohen Anisfeld, Rabbi Justin David, Rabbi Jessica Kate Meyer, and other members of our faculty.

 - Join with current students for an inspiring day of learning, conversation, music and prayer.

 - Enjoy plenty of breaks and opportunities for small group conversations.

 - If you would like to attend in person but can’t make it on Nov.
 13, please be in touch to find other ways to connect with our community